c2-d2/rase-pipeline/readme.md

 The RASE [Snakemake](https://snakemake.readthedocs.io/) workflow is specified within a single [Snakefile](Snakefile).
-When executed, the pipeline first detects the provided RASE database(s) (in `database`) and nanopore reads (in `reads`), and generates all possible `db`-`experiment` combinations.
-In practise, the most common scenario is usally "1 db vs. many experiments".
-After the detection step, reads and database are pre-processed: reads are sorted by time and the database uncompressed (i.e., the full internal ProPhyle k-mer index is restored).
-Subsequently, reads are compared to the database(s) using [ProPhyle](http://prophyle.github.io), and isolate, phylogroup, and resistance to individual antibiotics predicted - as a function of time.
-Finally, the obtained time functions, as well as rank plots for selected moments, are plotted using R.
+When executed, the pipeline first detects the provided RASE database(s) (in the `database` directory) and nanopore reads (in the `reads` directory), and generates all `<db>`-`<experiment>` combinations.
+In practice, the most common scenario is usally "1 db vs. many experiments".
+After the detection step, reads and database are pre-processed: reads are sorted by time of sequencing and the database gets uncompressed (i.e., the full internal ProPhyle k-mer index restored).
+Subsequently, nanopore reads from individual experiments are compared to the database(s) using [ProPhyle](http://prophyle.github.io), and isolate, phylogroup and resistance to individual antibiotics predicted - all as a function of time.
+Finally, the obtained time characteristics, as well as rank plots for selected moments, are visualized using R.

 ## Installation of RASE